seqan/app-template/README.md

    </details>
 2. **Clone** your repository locally: `git clone git@github.com:max/my-repo-name.git`

+Note: The subsequent steps are not necessary but a recommendation and quick setup.

 3. <details><summary>Adapt the project name in <code>my-repo-name/CMakeLists.txt</code>, e.g. from <code>app-template</code> to <code>MyDragonApp</code></summary><br>

    The project name is defined in these lines: